-Mia Farrow went on to play the nanny to "devil child" Damien in the 2006 remake of The Omen almost 40 years later.
+Mia Farrow went on to play the nanny to "devil child" Damien in The Omen (2006), the remake of The Omen (1976) of almost 40 years before.
 The film was released to coincide with the date 06/06/06 in order to spark interest and gain publicity.

 In the novel, Minnie deduces that Rosemary has found out about Roman's father because of Rosemary's sudden behavioral distance.
 Minnie confronts Rosemary about it, condemning Adrian Marcoto, saying, "I could kill that crazy old man if he wasn't dead already; he's been the bane of poor Roman's existence!" and further explains that that's the reason for the Castevets' persistent traveling because they can't stay in one place for too long without people finding out.